-During the three month period ended December 30, 2019, the Company issued 44,055,102 common shares to Tamidak, a Company owned by a director, in payment of the first installment of the APA agreement (Note 5).
+On December 1, 2020, the Company issued 44,055,102 common shares to Tamidak, a company owned by a director, in payment of the first installment of the APA agreement (Note 5).

 c) Share option plan

 The Company has a share option plan (the "Plan") whereby, from time to time at the discretion of the Board of Directors, share options are granted to directors, officers, employees, certain consultants and service providers.
 The maximum number of common shares issuable under the Plan is 38,344,590 common shares and 5,000,000 common shares issuable under the share bonus plan, within the Plan, to eligible participants.